Nonprofits are always looking for new ways to garner support for their causes and show their thanks to generous donors.

 - 5 Great Product Fundraising Ideas

-- Wrap-Up: How to Succeed With a Product Fundraiser
+- How to Succeed With a Product Fundraiser

 What Is a Product Fundraiser?

-Simply put, a product fundraiser is an impactful way for not-for-profit organizations to boost funds and supporter engagement by providing a product in exchange for donations.
+Simply put, a product fundraiser is an impactful way for nonprofits to boost funds and supporter engagement by providing a product in exchange for donations.

-In your path to enacting social change, this type of fundraiser has three major benefits in addition to raising money for your cause:
+In your path to enacting social change, this type of fundraiser has three major benefits in addition to raising money for your cause.
+Product fundraising:

 - Converts new supporters.
-A product fundraiser can be a great way to garner interest and introduce people previously unaware of your organization to your cause.
-For these donors, take this as an opportunity to share your mission, the impact of their donation, and other opportunities for them to get involved.
+A product fundraiser can introduce your cause to people previously unaware of your organization.
+For these potential supporters, take product sales as an opportunity to share your mission, the impact of their donation, and other opportunities for them to get involved.

 - Shows supporters your appreciation.
-For existing donors (who donate no matter the reward), you can frame these products as a token of your gratitude for their support.
-Product fundraisers can also give these donors a reason to increase their regular donation or donate multiple times throughout the year.
+When supporters receive a tangible item in exchange for their donation, they’ll feel their contribution was appreciated by your organization.
+Product fundraisers can also give these donors a reason to increase their regular donations or donate multiple times throughout the year.

-Moreover, product fundraising can adapt to different organizations, situations, and causes.
-If you decide to host a product fundraiser, spend time determining who will lead the initiative, the timeline for the campaign, and exactly what product or products you’ll offer.
+Moreover, product fundraising is easily adaptable for different organizations, situations, and causes.
+If you decide to host a product fundraiser, determine who will lead the initiative, the timeline for the campaign, and exactly what product or products you’ll offer.

 5 Great Product Fundraising Ideas